stichtingsem/ecosystem/README.md

 - There is a large dependency between parties within the current chain.
 On the other hand is the use of standards and the commitment to industry agreements open-ended.
 Parties are therefore able to (not) use these standards and agreements without obligation.
 - The current chain is too complex for the end-users within schools.
 - The technology used within the current chain is end-of-life.

+The SEM ecosystem has the following benefits for schools and market parties:
+- Flexiblity in the selection of learning materials for schools.
+- Possibility to offer new business models for market parties.
+- Transparency in transactions and usage information for both schools and market parties.
+- Aggregated insight into progress information and results for teachers and students.
+- Schools are in control of the data that is exchanged between market parties (consent).

+## Join the SEM Foundation and adopt the SEM Ecosystem standard

+All organisations offering products and/or services to Dutch schools are welcome to join the SEM Foundation and adopt the SEM Ecosystem.
+The  [SEM Party Directory](SEM-Party-Directory.md) lists all Parties that are currently active in the Ecosystem.

 ## Version history